Daithí Ó Drónaí: Tribes E.P. (2016)

-Following the release of In Flight, Daithi parted ways with Sony music to pursue a change of direction.
-Moving from Pop production, Daithi wanted to write music more focused on Irish culture and the west of Ireland.
+Following the release of In Flight, Daithí parted ways with Sony music to pursue a change of direction.
+Moving from Pop production, Daithí wanted to write music more focused on Irish culture and the west of Ireland.

-“I recorded an album two years ago which was a real pop album so when I went back into writing again I decided I wanted to work on something a bit more personal and take a bit more influence and inspiration from around where I am.
+"I recorded an album two years ago which was a real pop album so when I went back into writing again I decided I wanted to work on something a bit more personal and take a bit more influence and inspiration from around where I am.
 It felt like a really good time to use this inspiration and explore what it like to live in Galway and Clare for so long."

 The E.P was very well received in Ireland.
 The first single Mary Keanes Introduction went viral, and charted at no1 on the Spotify Viral charts for 6 weeks.
 The track was nominated for a choice music prize.
-State.ie said "Love's on top", the second single featuring Sinead White, was "A force of emotive, charming composition, White’s soaring tones pair wonderfully atop Daithi’s unique spin on electronica."
+State.ie said "Love's on top", the second single featuring Sinead White, was "A force of emotive, charming composition, White's soaring tones pair wonderfully atop Daithí's unique spin on electronica."